Harish-Apps/vmss-node/README.md

 # Azure LLM Training Platform

 This repository provides a minimal end-to-end setup for fine-tuning a small language model on Azure using Terraform and Azure Machine Learning (v2).
-It provisions all required Azure resources, deploys a GPU-enabled compute cluster that scales to zero when idle, and includes a sample job that fine-tunes DistilGPT‑2 on a tiny dataset.
+It provisions all required Azure resources, deploys a CPU-based compute cluster that scales to zero when idle, and includes a sample job that fine-tunes DistilGPT‑2 on a tiny dataset.

 ## Repository structure